status-im/status-go/waku/README.md

 >
 >This has the drawback of some code duplication, but the advantage is that is more explicit what each version requires, and changes in one version will not impact the other, so we won't pile up backward compatible code.
 This is the same strategy used by whisper in go ethereum and is influenced by https://www.youtube.com/watch?v=oyLBGkS5ICk.

+Familiarise yourself with the [Spec-ulation Keynote by Rich Hickey](https://www.youtube.com/watch?v=oyLBGkS5ICk), if you wish to more deeply understand the rationale for this versioning implementation.

 This means that breaking changes will necessitate a new protocol version and a new version sub-package.
 The packages follow the naming convention of `v*` where `*` represents the major / breaking version number of the protocol.

 Currently the package has the following version sub-packages: